sreejithes/Smart-Shopping-Assistant/README.md

 <img src="system_architecture.PNG"/>

 # Result
 The screenshot of the developed mobile application is given below.
-The application successfully classifies the products with efficient accuracy and speed
+The application successfully classifies the products with efficient accuracy and speed.

 <img src="app_test_image.JPG"/>

 # Conclusion